raymondkeogh/doggystyle/README.md

 Constraints:
 Working with HTML and CSS I will be able to meet the needs of the client as well as tackling each of the scenarios in the user story effectively.
 However using these technologies alone will limit the site to CSS animations which will be effective but basic.
 We will not be able to add a google maps window to the contact pages as this requires the use of technologies (Javascript) outside the scope of this project.

 ----------

 **STRUCTURE**

 ----------

 The site must be structured in a way in order to effectively achieve the main goals of the client.
 Working off the list of priorities as well as user stories it was decided that the main focuses of the site will be,

 1. Call to action – sales message with booking button.

+-As the site owner, I would like to offer a portal for clients to book appointments.
+-As the site owner, I would like to advertise my contact details and location.
+- As an external user, I want to find contact details for a dog groomer.
+- As an external user, I want to make a booking for my dog to be groomed.

+With this in mind we will focus on drawing the eye of the user to the main sales message on the home page, creating an effortless flow towards the initiation of contact.
+Contact details will also be available on the lower left corner and a contact button in the centre of the footer of every page.

 2. Prices and services available.
+- As the site owner, I would like to display my prices and services.
+- As an external user, I want to check the prices for the grooming services.
+- As an external user, I want to see what services are offered.

+The prices sections will be clearly labelled on the main page in the navigation menu and once clicked will open a clear list of services and associated prices.

  3. Evidence of work – gallery of past work.

-With this in mind we will focus on drawing the eye of the user to the main sales message on the home page, creating an effortless flow towards the initiation of contact.
-Contact details will also be available on the lower left corner and a contact button in the centre of the footer of every page.
-The prices sections will be clearly labelled on the main page in the navigation menu and once click will open a clear list of services and associated prices.
+	-As an external user, I want to see examples of work done by the dog groomer.
+	-As the site owner, I want to showcase the work that I do.

 The gallery will be equally as visible on the main navigation menu opening up a selection of photographs for the user to scroll through.
+There will also be a small section on the main page that has select pictures in it.
+On clicking these images you will be brought to the gallery page.

+The contact page will contain a google maps iframe showing the location of the business

+-As an external user, I want to see where the dog groomers is
+    located.

+The entire website will be optimised to be viewed on mobile devices and a variety of screen sizes.
+-As an external user, I want to be able to view the site on my mobile
+    phone or tablet.

+The overall result will be a cohesive, visually appealing and intuitive website reinforcing the clients brand image.

+-As the site owner, I want to increase the profile of my business and
+    have a website I can direct potential customers.

 Here is a link to a mockup of the website created with Adobe Xd – DoggyStyle Mockup [https://xd.adobe.com/view/f6aca366-5b35-47df-9ab1-72c1e0584183-a3ff/](https://xd.adobe.com/view/f6aca366-5b35-47df-9ab1-72c1e0584183-a3ff/)

 ----------

 **SURFACE**

 ----------

 Given the nature of this business, image is quite important so the aesthetic of the site must reflect that.
 Colours: